-Are there active remodels being done within the property?
+What if there are active remodels being done within the property?

-This endorsement is required to protect against loss of a projects central heating or cooling blowing up.
+- Boiler and Machinery/Equipment Breakdown Endorsement: This endorsement is required to protect against loss of a projects central heating or cooling.
 The coverage amount should be equal the lesser of $2 million or the insurable value of the buildings housing the boiler or machinery.